 A Day Trip from Edmonds to Bellingham by Train

-Mt Baker in the background on train ride from Bellingham
+Mount Baker looms in the background on the very scenic train ride from Bellingham.

 William Perry @ Dreamstime

 “I won’t pretend it wasn’t a long day,” says Anna Nordstrom, when asked about a September day trip to Bellingham with her extended family – husband, in-laws, and two kids, aged 3½ and 16 months.
 “But I will say that it was totally worth it.”
 The family had contemplated a trip to Vancouver, B.C., but thought that would entail a longer stay than they were really up for.
 So they settled on Bellingham – far enough to feel they were “away from it all,” but close enough to avoid the challenges of an overnight with two little ones.